About Us

 Our village is the home of the Skookumchuck Rapids, the fastest salt water rapids in North America.
 Currents can reach speeds of 16 knots — forming huge standing waves and twenty-meter-wide whirlpools.
 Two billion litres of nutrient-rich saltwater are pulled in every day by the rapids, feeding an abundance of marine treasures such as gigantic Sea Stars, Anemones and Ling Cod.

+Jacques Cousteau and the crew of the Calypso once spent a month diving and filming the Skookumchuck – Cousteau called it “second only to the Red Sea” in diversity of marine life.
 An incredible variety of wildlife and sea birds make their home around Egmont.
-You can see Harlequin Ducks, Goldeneyes, Scoters, Oyster-catchers, Mergansers, Loons, Bald Eagles, Buffleheads, Cormorants, Great Blue Herons and others in their seasons as well as the occasional rare Marbled Murrelet.
+You can see Harlequin Ducks, Goldeneyes, Scoters, Oystercatchers, Mergansers, Loons, Bald Eagles, Buffleheads, Cormorants, Great Blue Herons and others in their seasons as well as the occasional rare Marbled Murrelet.
 Many of our birds breed in the southern oceans, and spend their “winter” in British Columbia’s waters.

 Look for sea birds congregating together on the water.
 These gatherings may indicate undersea “shelves,” where currents are altered by landforms to force nutrients to the surface.
 Alternatively, there could be a school of fish, such as Pacific Herring, spawning in our protected inlets.